Porsche Cayman Insurance Rates

 Policy rates by type of insurance:

-Prices are based on $500 policy deductibles, 30/60 split liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all 50 states and Cayman models.
+Estimates include $500 policy deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all U.S. states and Cayman models.

 Price Range Variability

-For a 40-year-old driver, Porsche Cayman insurance rates go from as low as $510 for minimum levels of liability insurance to a high rate of $2,334 for a high-risk insurance policy.
+For the average 40-year-old driver, Porsche Cayman insurance rates go from as low as $510 for minimum levels of liability insurance to a high rate of $2,334 for a driver that may need high-risk insurance.

 Urban vs. Rural Price Range

-The examples above illustrate why all drivers should compare rates using their specific location and risk profile, instead of making a decision based on averaged prices.
+The examples above demonstrate why all drivers should get quotes based on a specific location and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.